Smithers pipeline challenger receives threats - Smithers Interior News

 “That (caribou) herd would simply no longer exist,” said Sawyer.

-Overall, Sawyer said the provincial approval of Coastal GasLink was driven by the former BC Liberal government’s haste to “approve the project and get it running.”
+Overall, Sawyer said the provincial approval of Coastal GasLink was driven by the former BC Liberal government’s bias to “approve the project and get it running.”

 “Look, if there had been a fulsome [provincial] review, and they acknowledged all of the risks and decided to go ahead with it anyway, I may not have agreed with it but at least it would be intellectually honest,” he said.